 The City of Fruitland Park maintains budgetary controls to ensure compliance with legal provisions contained in the annual appropriated budget approved by the City Commission.
 Annual budgets are legally adopted for the activities of the General Fund, Redevelopment Fund, Capital Projects Fund, Utility Fund and the Recreation Programs Fund.
-Budgets are controlled at the department level and total expenditures may not legally exceed appropriations for each budgeted department Commission without Encumbrance accounting is approval. utilized to reserve the encumbered portion of the appropriation.
+Budgets are controlled at the department level and total expenditures may not legally exceed appropriations for each budgeted department without Commission approval.
+Encumbrance accounting is utilized to reserve the encumbered portion of the appropriation.

-The City of Fruitland Park's financial statements have been audited accordance with generally accepted auditing standards by McDirmit Davis., Certified Public Accountants and Advisors.
+The City of Fruitland Park's financial statements have been audited in accordance with generally accepted auditing standards by McDirmit Davis., Certified Public Accountants and Advisors.
 The goal of the independent audit is to provide reasonable assurance that the financial statements of the City of Fruitland Park are free of material misstatement.
+The independent audit involves examining, on a test basis, evidence supporting the amounts and staggered terms.
+The City Commission is responsible, among other things, for passing ordinances, adopting the budget, appointing boards, and hiring the City Manager, City Finance Director, City Clerk, City Attorney and the City Auditor.
+The City Manager is responsible for carrying out the policies of the Commission, overseeing the day-to-day operations and appointing department heads.

-The independent audit involves examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements; assessing the accounting principles used and estimates made by management; and evaluating the overall financial statement presentation.
-McDirmit Davis concluded, based upon the audit, that there is reasonable basis for rendering an unmodified ("clean report") opinion that the City of Fruitland Park's financial statements for the fiscal year ending September 30, 2016, are fairly presented in conformity with generally accepted accounting principles (GAAP). independent auditor's report is located at the front of the financial section of this report.
+disclosures in the financial statements; assessing the accounting principles used and estimates made by management; and evaluating the overall financial statement presentation.
+McDirmit Davis concluded, based upon the audit, that there is reasonable basis for rendering an unmodified ("clean report") opinion that the City of Fruitland Park's financial statements for the fiscal year ending September 30, 2017, are fairly presented in conformity with generally accepted accounting principles (GAAP). independent auditor's report is located at the front of the financial section of this report.